yoshihikosuzuki/install-scripts/README.md

 ## How to install a module

-In general, every installation of a module overall takes the following form (`template/general.sh` in this repository):
+In general, every installation of a module overall takes the following form (`template.sh`):

 ```bash
 #!/bin/bash